 Parsley worms – Black swallowtail caterpillars morph into spectacular butterflies.
-Hence, many gardeners refrain from eliminating them and simply plant plenty of the parsley, dill and fennel these guy love to munch on.
+Hence, many gardeners refrain from eliminating them and simply plant plenty of the parsley, dill, and fennel these guys love to munch on.

 Flea beetles – Yet another pest, the flea beetle is again just that, chewing pinprick holes in the leaves of herbs but sustaining no serious damage.